skandow/musi-cal-front-end/README.md

 Event profiles contain the following:

+  1. Title
+  2. Start Time
+  3. End Time
+  4. Location (determined upon creation or editing using Google Places library autocomplete feature and rendered on an events page using the Google Maps API)
+  5. Description
+  6. Mandatory status

 # Administrative Highlights:

 When a user creates a music ensemble, that user automatically is given administrative